 MedellÍnStyle – Canto de Los Dioses (SOS Planet Earth)

-Since 2001, MedellínStyle has grown to become one of the biggest platforms for electronic music both in Colombia and the greater South America.
-Based in the Municipality of Medellín, the second largest city of the Republic after Bogotá, the community became significantly larger thanks to its numerous honorable projects for the electronic music scene and its broad diversification.
-With an audience of 300k followers in Facebook, MedellínStyle is at the same time a prominent promoter of techno and house events in Colombia, a festival, a record label, a podcast and last but not least, a very open media, covering music as much as cultural, environmental and societal news.
+Since 2001, MedellínStyle has grown to become one of the biggest platforms for electronic music both in Colombia and greater South America.
+Based in the Municipality of Medellín, the second largest city of the Republic after Bogotá, the community became significantly larger thanks to its numerous honourable projects for the electronic music scene and its broad diversification.
+With an audience of 300k followers on Facebook, MedellínStyle is at the same time a prominent promoter of techno and house events in Colombia, a festival, a record label, a podcast and last but not least, a very open media, covering music as much as cultural, environmental and societal news.

-Our highlights include “La Madrugada” (“the dawn”); Claudio PRC’s contribution, representing Sudan, which has lived a similar crisis in 2018 when President Bashir’s government imposed emergency austerity measures.
+Our highlights include “La Madrugada” (“the dawn”); Claudio PRC’s contribution, representing Sudan, which lived through a similar crisis in 2018 when President Bashir’s government imposed emergency austerity measures.
 Strong strings illustrate the tension, involved in a sonic battle with a peaceful movement, brought by aerial pads and kicks standing back.